Keenan-Wood/LAMMPSStructures-1/README.md

 ## Intro to the Extended Version

 This package makes the setup of highly-customizable LAMMPS simulations of complex elastic structures simple.
 Its main purpose is to abstract away from the minutia of LAMMPS primitives to the FEA-inspired world of structures defined by nodes and connections between nodes.
+The source files are in the lammps_pypack/lammpsWithPython directory: https://github.com/Keenan-Wood/LAMMPSStructures-1/tree/main/lammps_pypack/lammpsWithPython.

 This project was forked from the original LAMMPSStructures (https://github.com/adguerra/LAMMPSStructures), written by Arman Guerra.
 This extension provides a new, more general framework for defining elastic structures in LAMMPS, as well as direct integration with LAMMPS and the visualization software Ovito via python - amounting to a substantial overhaul.
 Changes made were designed with backwards compatibility in mind - scripts using the previous version should still run identically (albeit with deprecation warnings for certain replaced methods).